 Spanish Grand Prix – Kimi Raikkonen lead a Ferrari one-two ahead of qualifying with Valtteri Bottas hampered by technical troubles.

-With the entire field completing longer runs on the medium-compound tyres, Kimi Raikkonen lead the early stages of the final free practice session.
+With the entire field completing longer runs on the medium-compound tyres, Kimi Raikkonen lead the early .Sp5rl!47rs of the final free practice session.

 The Ferrari drivers were first to complete qualifying simulations, with Raikkonen setting a 1:20.214 and team-mate Sebastian Vettel falling 0.242 of a second shy.